 Our neighbors really were Martine, Jean, and their dog, Sonia, as in the book.
 Jean passed away in the last year, and so I dedicated the book in memory of him with a special thanks to Martine.
 All the rest of the names in the book are fictitious.
 I did spend time working in the gardens with our French gardener and the location of all the other properties that surrounded us and their exact locations played right into the mystery, including the house with the red light across the way.
 The mysterious cat lady who came and went at dusk, slipping cat food under our garden gate really did exist.

 All our neighbors were from Paris with second homes on the Riviera.
 They were always gracious and hospitable to us on every occasion and the complete opposite from which I described the neighbors in the book, then again, you never know.
 I mean, after all, this was fiction, right?
-Since then, we have sold the property and I explain in the beginning of Vol. 4, A Lethal Time, which comes out this spring, what really happened (which was true) to the old villa and it’s property after Samantha and her ‘crew’ left.
+Since then, we have sold the property and I explain in the beginning of Vol. 4, A Lethal Time what really happened (which was true) to the old villa and it’s property after Samantha and her ‘crew’ left.

 Like I said, I merely added the intrigue and mystery, and, of course the storyline. …Okay, Okay, so maybe my characters had a little say in it.